simonbengtsson/jsPDF-AutoTable/README.md

 ```

 ### Content
-TODO
+    head: null,
+    body: null,
+    foot: null,
+    fromHtml: null,
+    includeHiddenHtml: false,
+    useCss: false,

 ### Styles
 Styles work similar to css and can be overridden by more specific styles.
 The overriding order is as follows: Default styles <- theme styles <- `styles` <- `headStyles`, `bodyStyles` and `footStyles` <- `alternateRowStyles` <- `columnStyles`.
-It is also possible to override specific cell or row styles using the eventHandler.
-Checkout the `Custom style` example for more information.

 ```javascript
 {